robottasklabeling/robottasklabeling.github.io/index.md

 ![MDT-V Overview](./static/image/lupus-example.png)
 Overview of the proposed NILS framework for labeling long-horizon robot play sequences in a zero-shot manner using an ensemble of pretrained expert models.
 NILS consists of three stages:
 - all relevant objects in the video are detected
 - object-centric changes are detected and collected
 - object change information is used to detect keystates and an LLM is prompted to generate a language label for the task

 <h2>Examples</h2>
+Press Play to see the results.
 <div class="columns is-centered has-text-centered">
     <div class="column is-half" id="nils-video-container">
         <h4>Video</h4>